Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 If you have panic attacks repeatedly, you are said to have a panic disorder.

-Have you ever had a hair-trigger smoke detector that went off when there was no smoke or fire?
+Have you ever experienced a smoke alarm going off in your home, but there was no smoke or fire?

 Your body has an alarm system, the sympathetic nervous system.

-And just as the super-sensitive smoke detector goes off when there is no fire, people with panic disorder experience the flight-or-fight response when there is no danger.
+And, just as the too-sensitive smoke alarm emits a piercing sound when there is no fire or smoke, people with panic disorder experience the flight-or-fight response when there is no obvious danger.

-A strange thing about panic attacks is that they last only about 10 minutes and are actually harmless.
+A strange thing about panic attacks is that they are actually harmless.

 But they sure don’t feel that way.